 Retail therapy – where to shop

 One-and-a-half miles of super shopping.
-Oxford Street boasts Zara, Uniqlo, H&M, River Island, M&S and the vast flagship store.
-Don’t say we didn’t warn you about the crowds, though.
-2 stores to check out:
+Oxford Street boasts Zara, Uniqlo, H&M, River Island, M&S and flagship stores for John Lewis and Topshop that’ll blow your socks off.

 Vintage shops, one-off boutiques and homewares